 Viktor Schlegel

-Senior Research Fellow with ICL, Imperial Global Singapore, Honorary Lecturer with University of Manchester
+Deputy Director, IN-CYPHER programme at Imperial Global Singapore, Imperial's first dedicated research centre abroad; Honorary Lecturer with University of Manchester

 prof_pic.jpg